hed-standard/hed-examples/docs/source/FileRemodelingTools.md

   get_summary_details(self, verbose=True)
 ```
 ````
-The operation associated with this instance of it associated with a given informat implementation
+The operation associated with this instance of it associated with a given format implementation